iPrysyazhnyuk/SwiftNetworker/README.md

         }
 }
 ```

+### Error handling

-Error object can be easy converted (by Error extension) to `NetworkerError` with additional information: statusCode, received JSON response dictionary.
+Swift Error object can be easy converted (by Error extension) to `NetworkerError` with additional information: statusCode, received JSON response dictionary.
 Error response means any request issues (e.g. missing network connection) or response with Client(4xx) or Server(5xx) error status codes.

+### Different options of HTTP request, response

 If you want to get response HTTP status code, JSON dictionary along with parsed Object you can use another method with `NetworkerMappableResult` callback which can be success or failure.
 - success case gives `NetworkerMappableResponse` structure with: statusCode, parsed object itself, received JSON response dictionary.